babylonhealth/ios-playbook/TechnicalDocuments/ControlTheWorld.md

 ## Implementation

-Define a `struct` to provide dependencies of the environment external to the app (the "World" in which the app lives), and static configuaration dependencies:
+Define a `struct` to provide dependencies of the environment external to the app (the "World" in which the app lives), and static configuration dependencies:

 ```swift
 struct World {